outde-xyz/website/content/Discussions/2019-12-31-Rawski_Marr.md

 Smolensky & Legendre say this question is often confused with **the cognitive question for neuroscience**.
 That question asks for the cognitive significance of various biological components.
 To address it, a mathematical model of the mind/brain must be sufficiently faithful to the neurobiology to capture the role of each component in its biological system.
-On the surface, these two questions seem like they need to be answered by two different groups of people.
+At first glance, these two questions seem like they need to be answered by two different groups of people.
 Absolutely not.
 That's the same mistake made in thinking Marr's levels can be isolated.
 A linguist can very well ignore biological plausibility when generalizing linguistic principles.
 A linguist who cares about cognition cannot.